 Safeguarding editorial independence

 The publisher commits to ensuring that possible commercial revenues or donations have no impact or influence on editorial decisions.

-The publisher or the editorial manager or the editor, as appropriate, is responsible for investigating and addressing complaints made against the journal, its staff, or a member of the editorial board.
-Any complaint of this nature should be sent in the first instance to the editorial manager at the contact address provided on the journal website.
+The publisher or the editor, as appropriate and in consultation with a second member of the editorial board, is responsible for investigating and addressing complaints made against the journal, its staff, or a member of the editorial board.
+Any complaint of this nature should be sent in the first instance to the editorial office at the contact address provided on the journal website.

 Involvement in investigations of alleged misconduct

-Should any ethical complaint be presented concerning a submitted manuscript or published article, the publisher shall, in collaboration with the editor, take reasonably responsive measures.
+Should any ethical complaint be presented concerning a submitted manuscript or published article, the publisher shall, in collaboration with the editor and a second member of the editorial board, take reasonably responsive measures.
 Such measures will generally include contacting the author of the manuscript and giving due consideration to the respective complaint or claims made, may also include further communications to the relevant institutions and research bodies, and if the complaint is upheld, publication of a correction, retraction, expression of concern, or other note, as may be relevant.
 Every reported act of unethical publishing behaviour will be investigated, even if discovered years after publication.